Furmissile/scurrypy/README.md

 * Unix shell-style wildcards for component routing
 * Declarative style using decorators
 * Supports both legacy and new features
-* Respects Discord’s rate limits
+* Respects Discord's rate limits
 * No `__future__` hacks to avoid circular import
 * Capable of sharding